opendocsg/slw-judgments-backfill/2014_SGHC_201/report.md

 as repayment for the loan. [note: 14] There was therefore some uncertainty, as far as objective evidence went, as to whether the loan had indeed been repaid.

-24     As there was doubt as to which pool of money the husband’s funding for the #04-05 and #0406 Beach Road units could be traced to, bearing in mind that the onus is on the owner of the gifted asset to prove the source of funds (see _Chen Siew Hwee v Low Kee Guan (Wong Yong Yee, corespondent)_ [2006] 4 SLR(R) 605 at [57]–[58]) and having considered all the evidence before me, I found that the #04-05 and #04-06 units should be included in the pool of matrimonial assets.
+24     As there was doubt as to which pool of money the husband’s funding for the #04-05 and #0406 Beach Road units could be traced to, bearing in mind that the onus is on the owner of the gifted asset to prove the source of funds (see _Chen Siew Hwee v Low Kee Guan (Wong Yong Yee, corespondent)_ <span class="citation">[2006] 4 SLR(R) 605</span> at [57]–[58]) and having considered all the evidence before me, I found that the #04-05 and #04-06 units should be included in the pool of matrimonial assets.

 25     In summary, I agreed with the wife’s identification of the assets in the pool and I found that the following constituted assets in the matrimonial pool: